pammirato/data_processing/README.md

 ##### File naming conventions
 Every image file should have 10 digits then an extension.
-The first 6 digits are and index, i.e the first 6 digits = i for the ith image.
+The first 6 digits are an index, i.e the first 6 digits = i for the ith image.
-The next two images are the index of the camera that took the image.
+The next two dgits are the index of the camera that took the image.
 This is important for loading camera parameters later.
 The last two digits determine the type of the file, if the extension is not enough.

 Last two digits: